 Once the storm is over, be sure the system is safe before turning on your HVAC system.
 To get started, verify there are no signs of damage and clean any debris from around the equipment.
 Try to evaluate and verify there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 904-450-5672 for a system inspection if seems like there is any damage or flooding to the system.
 Once you’ve had the system inspected by an expert to ensure safe operation, turn the heating and air conditioning system back on as soon as possible to help dry the home and prevent mold from getting into your equipment or ductwork.

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Air Engineers Service Experts and ask about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Air Engineers Service Experts and ask about our membership options to help keep your HVAC system in working order all year long.